 Leading up to your labor and delivery, your doula is also just as accessible to your partner, which for many dads really helps.

-Is A Doula Right For You?
+Is A Doula Worth it?

 Hiring a doula might be right for you if you desire an all-natural birth without pain medication, are attempting a VBAC, or simply want to avoid complications and an unnecessary caesarian section.